Probate Solicitors Limited - Probate & Estate Administration

 What is probate?

-When someone dies all of their assets and debts (held in their sole name) have to be valued.
-The value of the assets, less the debts, forms what is termed their "estate".
-The estate must then distributed according to the wishes of the deceased or if no will was left the estate is distributed in accordance with the intestacy laws.
-In addition there may be tax to pay on the value of the estate.
+When someone dies all of their assets and debts held in their name have to be valued.
+The value of the assets, less any outstanding debts, forms what is termed their "estate".
+The estate must then distributed according to the wishes of the deceased at stated in their Will.
+If no Will exists, the estate is distributed in accordance with the intestacy laws.
+Unfortunately any other wishes of the deceased, however strongly they may have been expressed, are not valid unless in a Will or a formal codicil to it.

 - the grant is a legal document which confirms that the executor has the authority to deal with the deceased person's assets

-- a close relative of the deceased can apply for a "grant of letters of administration"
+- a close relative of the deceased can apply for a "grant of letters of administration"3…4 (there is a strict pecking order for this)

-- if the grant is given, they are known as "administrators" of the estate
+- if the grant is made, they are known as "administrators" of the estate

 - the grant of letters of administration is a legal document which confirms that the administrator(s) have authority to deal with the deceased person's assets